PeterRats/PeterRats.github.io/index.md

 **The experience in MUN and my startup has given me much understanding on evaluating a startup by its members.
 Furthermore, I got to learn some ABCs about company running, shares and finance.**

-## Alumini of RDFZhk (The High School affiliated to Renmin University of China -- HK alumni association 人大附中香港校友会)
+## Alumini of RDFZhk (The High School Affiliated to Renmin University of China -- HK alumni association 人大附中香港校友会)
 Being the secretary gerenal of the HK alumni association, it is a proud for me to know so many brilliant alumni, whose ages differ from thirties or fourties(some even brought their children when we organized some gathering activities) to new freshmen who just graduated from RDFZ and came to HK for undergraduate study.
 The senior alumins are really helpful, and communicating with them has broadened my vision a lot and taught me some great lessons on life and work.

 ## Venture Capital Analyst